Guidelines for scrubbers, direction for evaluation of discharges deferred to MEPC 76*

 As reported in separate IBIA articles, MEPC 75 adopted amendments to MARPOL Annex VI detailing sulphur verification procedures, approved draft amendments to introduce new mandatory greenhouse gas reduction efforts, and approved a draft amendment to MARPOL Annex I to introduce a prohibition on the use and carriage for us of HFO in the Artic.
 MEPC 75 also approved a draft MEPC circular on Guidelines for onboard sampling of fuel oil intended to be used or carried for use on board a ship.

-In addition, MEPC 75 approved guidelines that have been developed to deal with various aspects of exhaust gas cleaning systems (EGCS), or scrubbers, and decided on other items as follows:
+In the original porgramme, MEPC 75 was meant to approve guidelines that have been developed to deal with various aspects of exhaust gas cleaning systems (EGCS), or scrubbers, and decide on other items as follows:

-1) Approved a draft MEPC resolution on the “2020 Guidelines for exhaust gas cleaning systems”.
+1) A draft MEPC resolution on the “2020 Guidelines for exhaust gas cleaning systems”.

-2) Approved a draft revised MEPC circular on “Guidance on indication of ongoing compliance in the case of the failure of a single monitoring instrument, and recommended actions to take if the exhaust gas cleaning system (EGCS) fails to meet the provisions of the EGCS Guidelines”, for dissemination as MEPC.1/Circ.883/Rev.1
+2) A draft revised MEPC circular on “Guidance on indication of ongoing compliance in the case of the failure of a single monitoring instrument, and recommended actions to take if the exhaust gas cleaning system (EGCS) fails to meet the provisions of the EGCS Guidelines”, for dissemination as MEPC.1/Circ.883/Rev.1

 The agenda item in point 3) above has been driven by concerns about the environmental impact of discharges from scrubber systems.
 It has led to a number of local and national restrictions on the use of open-loop systems, as well as calls for scrubbers to be phased out.
 Studies into the impacts of scrubber discharges have not helped settle the subject as they have diverging conclusions.